awesomerank/awesomerank.github.io/lists/pmuens/awesome-serverless.md

 - [Building a serverless multi-region backend solution](https://read.acloud.guru/adding-support-for-vpc-build-a-serverless-multi-region-active-active-backend-solution-d80d25157688) - How to build a serverless multi-region backend solution within a VPC.
 - [Architect serverless framework](https://blog.reifyworks.com/architect-the-killer-serverless-framework-41565372811b) - Post about the Architect serverless framework.
 - [I just launched a serverless website in 15 minutes](https://hackernoon.com/i-just-launched-a-serverless-website-in-15-minutes-8e399c827fef) - How to create a serverless website with the help of the Serverless Framework.
+- [How to manage RDS connections from AWS Lambda](https://www.jeremydaly.com/manage-rds-connections-aws-lambda/) - Strategies on how to manage RDS connections in serverless applications.

 ## Screencasts